Agnij-Moitra/Q-Rand-Num/README.md

 # Getting Started
 - **Before running the below always ensure your in the correct directory.**
+- To get tarted make sure you have python 3.6 or later and pip installed
+- Run the command on bash (preferably) on Mac or Linux and on Command Prompt(preferably) on Windows
 ## For MacOS and Linux:
-1) To get tarted make sure you have python 3.6 or later and pip installed, run the following in your terminal if you are on MacOS or any Linux Based OS:
+1) Run:
 **If you have get any errors in running this then run `2.`**
 ```
 ./setup.sh